b-lukaszuk/BS_wJ_eng/contents/regex.md

 String[]
 ```

-There, we did our job, identity of an accused person was protected.
-We may now
+There, we did our job, the identity of an accused person was protected.
+We may
-write the file on a disk and send the press report.
+now write the file on a disk and send the press report.
 I imagine now you're
 wondering what's the big deal with those regexes anyway.
-For a person with
+For a person with basic
-basic computer literacy it doesn't seem that we've done anything particularly
+computer literacy it doesn't seem that we've done anything particularly
 advanced.
 Well, you're right.
 We didn't.
-That's because in order to have a regex
+That's because in order **to have a
-we need to use some meta-characters, i.e. a special symbols that are interpreted
+regex we need to use some meta-characters, i.e. special symbols that are
+interpreted beyond their literal meaning.
+On the other hand, as a general rule,
+any letter or digit in regex (like `r"JohnSmith"`) stands for itself**.
+Overall,
-beyond their literal meaning.
-Their list is rather long, but as stated in [the
+the list of meta-characters is rather long, but as stated in [the
 docs](https://docs.julialang.org/en/v1/manual/strings/#man-regex-literals) it
 may be found at [the PCRE2 syntax
 manpage](https://www.pcre.org/current/doc/html/pcre2syntax.html).